asya-bergal/abercal/README.md

 A command line calendar with the features I want, narcistically named after me.
 Still in progress and not recommended for public use.

-Somewhat unique features?
+Somewhat unique features(?):
 - Datestring parsing
 - Repeated tasks
 - JSON storage designed to be human read/edit-able

 ## Dependencies

-This code requires the following Python packages which can all be installed via pip install <packagename>.
+This code requires the following Python packages which can all be installed via `pip install <packagename>`.
 - colorama
 - parsedatetime
 - tzlocal